epsi-rns/epsi-rns.github.io/_posts/system/2018/2018-01-21-dbus-window-manager.markdown

 There is not much to say with this Devuan. dbus with WMs works properly without further configuration.

-Unless you turn off the dbus daemon.
-Your dbus will be fine.
+Unless you do not turn off the dbus daemon, your dbus will be fine.

 {% highlight bash %}
 $ sudo service dbus status